MobileApps-Cascadia/photopoints-ios/README.md

 ## PhotoPoints

 ### App Purpose
-Encourage users of all ages to help track phenology and health of key biotic or abiotic components of a client-overseen biome.
+Encouraging users of all ages to help track phenology and health of key biotic and abiotic components of a client-overseen biome.

 ### Stakeholders
 David Bain - Friends of North Creek Forest